 Ready to start your offline marketing journey?
 Play around with these awarding marketing tactics.

 If you have something to say, say it loud.
 It might just go viral!
 This is the premise of guerilla marketing, an affordable, in-person marketing technique where companies use surprise-and-delight tactics to catch the eye of potential customers.
 Some ideas include creating pop-up experiences in city centres and setting up a shocking billboard in the middle of a field.

 Take the campaign done by RaisingTheRoof, a Canadian non-profit for the homeless.
 This campaign created posters placed around urban centres where the wall meets the ground, where the homeless would generally sit.
 The messages brought stark statistics to life.

 Brochures can pack a punch in a small package.
 Where else can you incorporate SO much information on minimal real estate without it being overwhelming?
-With thousands of versatile free templates available on online design platforms like PosterMyWall, eye-catching corporate professional brochures can be created with ease.
+With thousands of versatile free templates available on online design platforms like PosterMyWall, eye-catching corporate professional brochures and pamphlet designs can be created with ease.
 Professional brochures are great for distributing and providing necessary information to clients, investors and customers alike.

 Keeping things contact free is not a luxury, but a necessity in many places as COVID-19 ravages our communities and businesses.
 Paper-free alternatives for menus, ticket sales and more can help stop the spread while keeping businesses afloat.

 If you’re considering incorporating QR codes in your business operations, we recommend trying out a QR code generator.

 You can also mix paper medium and QR codes together as well by printing one to your flyer.

 Unboxing has become a major trend over the past few years, with influencers everywhere seen unveiling their favorite new products from beautifully branded boxes and packages alike.
 The packaging represents the first sight and touchpoint for customers, offering the potential to bring an exciting sensory experience even to the most mundane products.